usccolumbia/materialsatlas/docs/user-guide/find-similar-composition.md

 ### The composition similarity search Method

 We use the Element Move Distance (ElMD) to calculate the similarity of the query formula and the 130,000 formulas of the Materials Project database and return the top most similary compositions.
-The ElMD distance is defined based on atomic chemical similarity as discussed in [^1].
+The ElMD distance is defined based on atomic chemical similarity as discussed in [^1] and here [^2].